kjosib/mistake/docs/Musings.md

 But the system should also be scriptable for batch-process jobs.

 At any rate, some of the console output stuff is great for debugging.

+As an aside, a REPL should probably not create symbol table entries for broken definitions, and it should also probably allow to reset (or maybe commit?) a vocabulary so far.

 ## Curves: